AmandaB2023/P1_Lackyle_Sporthorses/README.md

 ## User Experience

+### Site Owner Goals
+*   To be able to view the site on a range of device sizes.

+*   For users to easily navigate the site.

+*   To make it easy for each visitor and/or potential customer to ascertain what services Lackyle Stables offer.

+*   To make it easy for potential customers to find out what horses Lackyle Stables have available for sale.

+*   To allow users to obtain an accurate description of each horse for sale through a variety of media namely text, photo and video.

+*   To make it easy for an end user to contact Lackyle Stables either by way of the contact form, the Phone number, email or postal address located in the footer.

+*   To allow users to identify the location of Lackyle Stables via  the postal address in the footer and also by viewing the google-map image.

 ### First Time Visitor Goals

 •   As a user, I want to be able to navigate the website using a variety of devices.